Watts-Lab/team_comm_tools/docs/source/features_conceptual/certainty.rst

 Related Features
 *****************
-Another measure of Certainty is contained within the LIWC lexicon.
+Another measure of Certainty is contained within :ref:`liwc`.
+Additionally, :ref:`hedge` and associated features (see the measure of hedging within :ref:`politeness_strategies` also captures the degree of uncertainty for a given utterance.